 UGC NET Eligibility Criteria 2025

-UGC NET Eligibility Criteria 2025 notification has introduced updated guidelines on age relaxation for JRF and eligibility for Assistant Professorship.
+UGC NET Eligibility 2025 Criteria notification has introduced updated guidelines on age relaxation for JRF and eligibility for Assistant Professorship.
 Twice a year, the National Testing Agency (NTA) organizes UGC NET.
-It decides the candidates’ eligibility for Assistant Professorship and Junior Research Fellowship (JRF) in Indian universities.
-The eligibility criteria, i.e., age limits and educational qualifications, are clearly stated without any vagueness.
-The main elements of UGC NET Eligibility Criteria 2025 are related to certain educational qualifications and age criteria, providing transparency for potential candidates.
+It decides the candidates’ UGC NET exam eligibility for Assistant Professorship and Junior Research Fellowship (JRF) in Indian universities.
+The UGC NET JRF eligibility age limits and educational NET JRF qualifications are clearly stated without any vagueness.
+The main elements of the UGC NET exam eligibility criteria are related to certain educational qualifications and age criteria, providing transparency for potential candidates.

 UGC NET Educational Qualification Criteria 2025

-To be eligible for UGC NET 2025, the candidates are required to satisfy the following educational qualifications:
+To be eligible for UGC NET 2025, the candidates are required to satisfy the following UGC NET Eligibility 2025 criteria for educational qualifications:

 Master’s Degree Requirement

-- The candidates should have obtained a Master’s degree or equivalent from a recognized institution.
+- Obtained a Master’s degree or equivalent from a recognized institution.

-- The accepted subjects are Humanities, Social Sciences, Computer Science, Electronic Science, and others.
+- The subjects must be from the 85 subjects covered in the UGC NET exam, such as Humanities, Social Sciences, Computer Science, Electronics Science, and others.

 UGC NET Minimum Marks Required